WilliamHarper01/TypeMania/README.md

 ### From Source

-StepMania can be compiled using [CMake](http://www.cmake.org/).
+TypeMania can be compiled using [CMake](http://www.cmake.org/).
 More information about using CMake can be found in both the `Build` directory and CMake's documentation.

 ## Resources